Embarking on a shopping spree in Europe, perhaps in enchanting Italy or vibrant Spain?

 Before you revel in tax-free shopping, understand the VAT tax refund process to ensure you maximize your money back from VAT.

-Each year, travelers leave millions of dollars behind in unclaimed refunds, either because they are unaware of it - similar to their right to flight compensation, or simply because they find it too difficult to deal with.
+Each year, travelers leave millions of dollars behind in unclaimed refunds, either because they are unaware of it, like their right to flight compensation, or simply because they find it too difficult to deal with.

 Here are a few key points to keep in mind.

 If you've had a delayed or cancelled flight, you could also be missing out on $660 in compensation.
-Check out if you're eigible in less than 3 minutes:
+Check out if you're eligible in less than 3 minutes:

 What is VAT?

 VAT, or Value Added Tax, is a consumption tax levied on the added value of goods and services.
 Unlike a revenue tax, it's the private consumers who pay it.
 Most countries, especially within the European Union, apply this tax, though it goes by various names like TVA, IVA, MwST, among others.

 VAT vs. Sales Tax – Know the Difference

 In countries like the U.S., consumers are familiar with sales tax.
 However, European countries, including member states like France and Germany, have a VAT (Value Added Tax) system.
 The difference?
 While sales tax is a direct levy on the retail sale of goods, VAT is applied at every production stage.